Covid 19 coronavirus: PM Jacinda Ardern says virus is 'currently eliminated' as NZ emerges from level 4

 "Record where you have been, who you've been with and that will make all our jobs easier."

-But the optimism of the continued number of new cases was tinged in some sadness yesterday, as Bloomfield revealed another Covid-19 related death – a woman in her 90s.
+But the optimism of the continued number of new cases was tinged in some sadness yesterday, as Bloomfield revealed another Covid-19-related death – a woman in her 90s.

 She was part of the St Margaret's Hospital cluster in Auckland and is the 19th person to die from Covid-19 in New Zealand.